sybernix/lang-exchange-lk/docs/thesis.md

 The above graph shows the network traffic from mobile and desktop devices during the period 2009 to 2016.
 Now, the mobile internet traffic is more than that of desktop.
 So, we risk losing the majority of users if we fail to make our web page responsive.

 Another solution to handle mobile traffic is to implement native applications for each mobile platform.
 That is developing a separate Android application and an iOS application.
 However, this solution is time consuming, expensive, and requires a team of engineers working on different platforms.
 A native application will always be faster and more responsive than a responsive web application.
 However, for startups and debutant projects, this approach is discouraged since the sheer load of effort required will sink the project into failure without adequate resources.

+LangExchange LK application used FlexBoxes to make the website responsive.
+The following are some screenshots of how the website looks when viewed through a mobile browser.

+The image to the left shows the login screen.
+Google Chrome’s developer tool was used to simulate the screen dimensions of a Google Pixel 2 XL mobile phone.
+Note that the extra text and introduction have been hidden in this view.

+This image shows the home page.
+Note that the left navigation bar is minimized and the user suggestion column to the right is removed in this view.

+This image shows the profile page.
+Note that the width of the information box has shrunk and as a result some user information such as city, age, and sex have moved to the next row.

 ## CHAPTER FIVE – CONCLUSIONS AND RECOMMENDATION (1790)